 SOLUTION: A starter can be a pricey item on a lawn mower.
 I advise having your local dealership confirm you have a starter motor problem before you replace it.

 You can also bring the starter to a local repair shop that specializes in starter and alternator repairs.
 The personnel at the repair shop can test the starter and oftentimes rebuild it if necessary.

 Bad John Deere Charging System Drains the Battery

-A bad charging system on a John Deere will not keep your battery charged and in turn cause a weak battery to not start your mower.
+A bad charging system on a mower will not keep your battery charged and in turn, cause a weak battery to not start your mower.

 Depending on the size of your lawn mower, it may have an external alternator like the one you find on a car.
 It may also have an internal one located under the flywheel.
 Most John Deere lawn mowers will have an internal alternator.

 Perform the steps provided here to check the charging system using a volt-ohms meter.

 If you find your lawn mower is no longer charging the battery, I recommend having a mechanic familiar with your charging system perform further tests and necessary repairs.
 Troubleshooting the exact cause of a charging system can be quite difficult.